 Breakthrough's College Completion Program

 Breakthrough Central Texas builds a path to and through college, beginning in middle school, for students from low-income communities who will become the first in their families to earn a college degree.

 Preventing unintended pregnancy is vital in maintaining pathways to economic security.
-Unintended pregnancy leaves women less likely to finish their career and school goals and more likely to raise their children in poverty.
-The Women’s Fund focuses our unintended pregnancy prevention investments on increasing access, and education on, long-acting reversible contraception (LARCs).
+Unintended pregnancy leaves women less likely to reach their career and school goals and more likely to raise their children in poverty.
+The Women’s Fund focuses our unintended pregnancy prevention investments on increasing access to, and education on, long-acting reversible contraception (LARCs).